 Wee ones: This frog is 1 of 3 frogs sitting at that pool.
 How many other frogs hang out with him?

 Big kids: If a regular pet frog is 5 inches tall and this frog is 7 times as tall, how tall is the topiary frog?
-Bonus: If you have to trim the frog every 3rd day starting on March 3, and the grand piano every 5th day, how many times in March will they both get a haircut?
+Bonus: If you have to trim the frog every 3rd day starting on March 3, and the grand piano every 5th day, how many times in March will they both get a haircut on the same day?

 Wee ones: 2 more frogs.